home | places | accommodation | art | beach guide | events | food | geography

 Parts of it this rocca are of Roman origin but the two vast circular keeps which frame its western flanks are the work of Francesco di Giorgio Martini, one of Italy's finest renaissance military architects, who was much used by Duke Federico of Montefeltro.

-By the eighteenth century San Leo's chief claim to fame was as the papal top security prison.
+By the 18th century San Leo's chief claim to fame was as the papal top security prison.
 Most famous of all its inmates was Giuseppe Balsamo, better known as Count Cagliostro, alchemist, fortune-teller, miracle worker, freemason and the man who managed to persuade a large band of aristocratic followers that he had found the secret of eternal life.
 Unfortunately for him, he was arrested and convicted of heresy by the Holy Inquisition and died here in 1795.
 Though some claim he is still with us...

 top